Snap Files To Go Public In $3 Billion IPO

 Snap's recent financial results can be summarized as follows:

-- Revenues are growing dramatically
+- Revenues are growing dramatically.

-- Gross margin is negative
+- Gross margin is negative.

-- Significant cash flow used in operations
+- Significant cash flow used in operations.

 Below are the company's operational results for the past two years (Audited GAAP):